-- Some historical background: - Proton and neutron ("nucleons") were known to interact strongly. - In 1947, in cosmic rays, new heavy particles were detected ("hadrons"). - Ø By 1960s, in accelerator experiments, many dozens of hadrons were discovered - On urge to find a kind of "periodic system" lead to the "Eightfold Way" classification, invented by Gell-Mann and Ne'eman in 1961, based on the SU(3) symmetry group and describing hadrons in terms of "building blocks". - In 1964, Gell-Mann invented quarks as the building blocks (and Zweig invented "aces").
+Some historical background:

+- Proton and neutron ("nucleons") were known to interact strongly. - In 1947, in cosmic rays, new heavy particles were detected ("hadrons"). - On urge to find a kind of "periodic system" lead to the "Eightfold Way" classification, invented by Gell-Mann and Ne'eman in 1961, based on the SU(3) symmetry group and describing hadrons in terms of "building blocks". - In 1964, Gell-Mann invented quarks as the building blocks (and Zweig invented "aces").